 Studies have shown that happy employees are up to 20% more productive than unhappy employees.
-And nothing makes employees happier than being recognised by their superiors.
+And nothing makes employees happier than being recognized by their superiors.

 When your employees deliver exceptional performance, meet their targets, or achieve a milestone in your business, recognize their efforts and give them the congratulations they deserve.
 It gives them a sense of belonging, motivating them to work harder and remain loyal to your company.

 Allowing job flexibility can improve employee work-life balance.